AS/ISAF Offshore Safety and Sea Survival

 Before you start

-- The Sea Survival course is suitable for anyone who goes to sea for any reason, recreational or commercial, and who would like to practice essential emergency drills and procedures in case the unthinkable happens.
+- The Sea Survival course is suitable for anyone who goes to sea—whether recreationally or commercially—and wants to practise essential emergency drills and procedures in case the unthinkable happens.

 What next?